At Seattle Public Library, 2 arrested at event called anti-trans

 Two protesters were arrested at a controversial event inside the central branch of the Seattle Public Library on Saturday, while outside, hundreds of people held signs and chanted “trans is beautiful” and “bigots out.”

 The event inside the downtown library was planned by a “radical feminist organization” called the Women’s Liberation Front (WoLF), whose views have been called anti-trans.
 Two attendees caused a disturbance during the event, according to Sgt.
 Sean Whitcomb, a spokesperson for the Seattle Police Department, and were asked to leave by library staff.
-When they didn’t, Whitcomb said, said officers arrested them and booked them for trespassing.
+When they didn’t, Whitcomb said, officers arrested them and booked them for trespassing.
 At least one was carried out.

 Meanwhile, outside, protesters who included library employees chanted, held signs and waved transgender pride flags.
 A band played and many danced to keep warm.